Xiaomi Mi Mix 3 hands-on: A notch-hater's dream

 The Vivo Nex has a mechanical popup selfie cam, the Oppo Find X has slide-out cameras front and back, and the Honor Magic 2 slides down to reveal the front camera and face unlock sensors.
-Technically, Xiaomi beat Honor to it when they first released a render of the Mi Mix 3 in August.
-Its official announcement came in October and it's already available to buy in China.
+Technically, Xiaomi beat Honor to that idea when they first released a render of the Mi Mix 3 in August.
+Then the official announcement came in October and it's already available to buy in China.
 It's also making its way to Europe next year, which means I was invited to take a closer look at it.

-It's undeniably impressive when you first get it in your hands, with very slim bezels top, left, and right, with just a little bit of a chin.
+The Mi Mix 3 is undeniably impressive when you first get it in your hands, with very slim bezels top, left, and right — there is a chin, but it's barely noticeable.
 The screen-to-body ratio is an awesome 93.4%.
+The display itself is nice and bright, and it's a Samsung panel so you know the quality is there.
 For the earpiece there's a barely noticeable slit along the top edge, the only thing breaking the bezel line on what is an incredibly minimal front face.
 Flip it over and it looks much like any other Xiaomi device — iPhone-esque dual camera module, circular fingerprint sensor, and logo over a shiny finish.
 The rear is made from ceramic and not glass, as it may first appear.
 It feels great in the hand; suitably luxurious.

 The most important aspect here is the sliding mechanism, and it's very satisfying.
 Not too much force is required to pull the front panel down, and a little click lets you know the neodymium magnets are locked in place.
 This reveals the dual selfie cameras and opens the app, all happening in the blink of an eye.